auth0/docs/articles/api-auth/tutorials/verify-access-token.md

 ### How can I visually inspect a token?

 A quick way to see what is inside a JWT is by using the [JWT.io](https://jwt.io/) website (alternatively, you can use the [JWT Debugger Chrome Extension](https://chrome.google.com/webstore/detail/jwt-debugger/ppmmlchacdbknfphdeafcbmklcghghmd?hl=en)).
-It has a handy debugger which allows you to quickly check that a JWT is well formed, and also inspect the values of the various claims.
+It has a debugger which allows you to quickly check that a JWT is well formed, and also inspect the values of the various claims.

 Just paste your token at the _Encoded_ text area and review the decoded results at the right.

 ![Decode JWT with JWT.io](/media/articles/api-auth/decode-jwt.png)

-## Check the Signature Algorithm
+## 2. Check the signature

-The API needs to check if the algorithm, as specified by the JWT header (property `alg`), matches the one expected by the API.
+The API needs to check if the signature algorithm, as specified by the JWT header (property `alg`), matches the one expected by the API.
 If not, the token is considered invalid and the request must be rejected.

 In this case the mismatch might be due to mistake (it is common that the tokens are signed using the `HS256` signing algorithm, but your API is configured for `RS256`, or vice versa), but it could also be due to an attack, hence the request has to be rejected.